Why Do Bees Make Honey?

 These are drones, workers, or queens.
 All bees live inside the beehive, a structure built by the workers to house the colony.

 The drones and the queen exist mainly to reproduce.
-Workers are the ones who make honey in the hive.
+Workers are the ones who make honey in the hive, and produce it via regurgitation from a special second stomach.

 A single worker bee will only produce, on average, just 1/12 of a teaspoon of honey during her lifetime.

 The average worker bee lives for six to eight weeks.
 However, if born in fall, worker honeybees can live as long as four months.
-One pound of honey requires visiting approximately two million flowers.
+One pound of honey requires visiting approximately two million flowers and plants suited for honey production.
 The next time you have a taste of honey, remember each worker dedicates their entire life to producing it.

 Why Do Bees Produce Honey?